TEXT-Fitch rates New York City GOs 'AA'

 ELEVATED DEBT WITH MANAGEABLE VARIABLE-RATE EXPOSURE

-to be manageable given the hedge provided by the city's substantial short-term
+exposure to be manageable given the hedge provided by the city's substantial

 ECONOMY HAS INHERENT STRENGTHS BUT IS NOT WITHOUT CHALLENGES